-- Price might have room for further price reductions.
+- The price might have room for further price reductions.

-- Seller is willing to make selling concessions for the buyer.
+- The seller is willing to make selling concessions for the buyer.

-- Home is ready to slide down the hill and please buy it before the next rainstorm.
+- The home is ready to slide down the hill (please, buy it before the next rainstorm!).

-- Seller wants to see an offer, any offer before canceling the listing.
+- The seller wants to see an offer, any offer before canceling the listing.

 How to Deal With Motivated Sellers

-Treat these sellers like any other seller who has a product to move.
-First, decide if you really want to buy the home.
+If you're a homebuyer, treat these sellers like any other seller who has a product to move.
+First, decide if you want to buy the home.

-- Consider a lowball offer just to see how the seller responds.
-If the seller doesn't issue a counter offer, you will have your answer.
-Or, if the seller writes a full-price counter offer, the seller might want to negotiate further.
+If the seller doesn't issue a counteroffer, you will have your answer.
+On the other hand, a full-price counteroffer could signal the seller's desire to negotiate further.
 Counter the seller's counter.
 Don't give up.

-- Wait for another price reduction.
-Most agents ask for a price reduction after a certain number of days from listing inception such as after 30, 45 or 60 days on market.
-Check the cumulative days on market time.
+Most agents ask for a price reduction after a certain number of days from listing inception, such as after 30, 45, or 60 days on the real estate listing market.

-- Try to find out other motivating factors.
 The seller might have concerns apart from pricing.
-It could be buyer possession, owner financing or a seller rent-back expectation.
+It could be buyer possession, owner financing, or a seller rent-back expectation.

-- Ask about other offers.
-If the seller has turned down offers in the past, try to find out why and overcome the seller's objections to those offers.
+If the seller has turned down offers in the past, try to find out why, and overcome the seller's objections.
 You might find out you would be pleased to offer slightly above those rejected offers.

-But the short answer to this question is that advertising "motivated seller" often means nothing.
-How much to offer depends on the comparable sales and the price buyers feel comfortable offering based on those comparable sales.
-Besides, every seller should be motivated to sell or they are not real sellers.
+The bottom line is that advertising "motivated seller" often means nothing.
+How much to offer depends on the comparable sales and the price that buyers feel comfortable offering based on those comps.
+Frankly, every seller should be a motivated one—or they are not real sellers at all.